hypered/blank/README.md

 It is currently a rough proof-of-concept.

-Each Git repository is rendered as a single HTML page: files within the repository are displayed one after the other.
+By default, each Git repository is rendered as a single HTML page: files within the repository are displayed one after the other.
 The top of the page can optionally contain HTML generated from the repository by a build script.
 This is for instance the default when there is a README.md file: the Markdown is converted to HTML with Pandoc.